-What do brands think of Facebook's News Feed shift?
+What do brands think of Facebook's news feed shift?

 The social network has become an important way for brands, media companies and other content creators to reach Facebook's growing audience, which now numbers more than 2.07 billion people.

-With News Feed now geared toward fostering "meaningful interactions" between people, Facebook said on Thursday that businesses can expect to see their video views and referral traffic decrease.
+With its news feed now geared toward fostering "meaningful interactions" between people, Facebook said on Thursday that businesses can expect to see their video views and referral traffic decrease.

 Not only may Facebook's change of heart affect how brands and media companies make money, but it's already hitting Facebook where it hurts.
 Shares tumbled more than 4 percent during trading on Friday.